hudou95/hudou95.github.io/_pages/includes/intro.md

-I am a Ph.D. candidate at the University of Chinese Academy of Sciences (UCAS) and the Institute of Information Engineering, Chinese Academy of Sciences (IIE, CAS), under the supervision of [**Prof. Songlin Hu**](https://people.ucas.ac.cn/~husonglin?language=en).
+I obtained my Ph.D. degree from the University of Chinese Academy of Sciences (UCAS) in 2025, under the supervision of [**Prof. Songlin Hu**](https://people.ucas.ac.cn/~husonglin?language=en).
-I completed my bachelor's degree in Physics from Shenzhen University and my master's degree in Software Engineering from National Computer System Engineering Research Institute of China (joint program with UCAS).
+I completed my bachelor's degree from Shenzhen University and my master's degree from National Computer System Engineering Research Institute of China (joint program with UCAS).
 Prior to my Ph.D., I worked as an Algorithm Researcher at Ping An.

 My research interests include natural language processing and machine learning.
-My research goal is to enable AI to better understand and generate human language.
-To achieve this, I am currently focused on representation learning principles and techniques to enhance the generalization, robustness, efficiency, and trustworthiness of language models.
+My research goal is to develop more intelligent, efficient, and trustworthy AI systems for language understanding and generation.
+To achieve this, I am currently focused on general representation learning to enhance language models' generalization, robustness, efficiency, and trustworthiness, particularly in information-theoretic representation learning and trustworthy large language models.

 Concat: hudou [AT] iie.ac.cn